River Rafting -

 River Rafting

-• Apart from Hiking and trekking, River Rafting in Nepal is considered to be one of the most adventurous and adrenaline rushing activitiesKathmandu with a Jungle safari in the world.
+Apart from hiking and trekking, River Rafting in Nepal is considered to be one of the most adventurous and adrenaline rushing activitiesKathmandu with a Jungle safari in the world.

 Trishuli River Rafting 1 or 2 Days (Kathmandu to Kathmandu)

-Departure: every day (Kathmandu or Pokhara or Chitwan.)
+Departure: every day (Kathmandu, Pokhara, or Chitwan)

 Bhotekoshi River Rafting: 2 Days (Kathmandu to Kathmandu.

-• Bhote Koshi River is a two-day adventurous trip.
+The Bhote Koshi River is a two-day adventurous trip.
 The rafting site is located three hours from Kathmandu.
 Twenty-six kilometers of continuous whitewater soaks rafters as they shoot through a veritable maze of canyons and boulders.
 However, it is the steepest river raft in Nepal and requires a lot of concentration.
 Starting above Barabise, you raft down to the dam at Lamosangu.

 Kaligandaki River Rafting: “Holiest River” 3 Days (Pokhara to Pokhara.

-• River Kali Gandaki winds through remote canyons and deep gorges of intense rapids.
+River Kali Gandaki winds through remote canyons and deep gorges of intense rapids.
 Starting at Baglung, you could raft down to Andi Khola overall for 3 days.
 Trips on the Kali Gandaki begin and end in Pokhara and offer an exciting alternative to the Trisuli.
-Overall the runs flow 72 km and its challenges are continuous.
+Overall, the runs flow 72 km, and its challenges are continuous.

 Sunkoshi River Rafting: 9 Days (Kathmandu to Kathmandu.